 As females don’t have Y chromosomes, there is theoretically no need to survey the copy numbers of theirs.
 However, the copy numbers are included in order to validate the sensitivity of the method.
 For unclear reasons, all female genes show copy numbers above 1. (??
 Hi Elise, did you comment on this in your manuscript?)

-Note that in human, the copy numbers of the Y-linked genes were normalized in regard to chr.
-Y. b.g. which is a part of the Y chromosome without coding genes. (??I have a strong feeling that I’m just making something up here).
-Whereas, in chimpanzee, the copy numbers were normalized in regard to AMELY.
-This may complicate the comparison of the results.
+Note that in human, the copy numbers of the Y-linked genes were normalized using a different control region: the X-degenerate region on the Y chromosome.
+Whereas, in chimpanzee, the copy numbers were normalized using the gene AMELY.
+This may have an influence in the comparison of the results.

 Figure 5: Copy number (normalized coverage) of Y-linked genes.
 All individuals for each species.
 Note the differently scaled y-axes across species.
 Horizontal jitter applied.

-BPY2 has a copy number close to 2.
-If we assume that BPY2 resides in a palindrome, we can argue that it might be non-ampliconic (??).
-In human, the copy number for BPY2 is for 9/174 male individuals below 1.
-This makes the information about low copy numbers for chimpanzee less significant because looks like the method is picking up noise (??).
+BPY2 has a copy number close to 2 and in humans, BPY2 resides in two palindromes, and the reference genome has 3 copies.
+In human, the copy number for BPY2 is below 1 for 9 out of 174 males.

 ??Hi Elise, do you think I should put a table with these results as well?
 I feel like it may be too much, especially since I can’t do any meaningful significance tests?

-TSPY looks to be in the same range, and the rest of the genes look like they have a lower copy number than in human, but not anything significant.
+TSPY seems to be ampliconic in chimpanzee as well, with 8 and 14 copies for each males, but in humans the main distribution is between 20 and 35 copies.
+The other genes have a slightly lower copy number than in human.
+(I would detail that a bit more, there are not that many genes left CDY, PRY and RBMY1A1)

 Discussion